Our approach to recommendations

 Providing feedback on recommended content in Home

-You can provide feedback on recommendations you receive on Twitter.
-For Home timeline recommendations, you can provide feedback by selecting “Not interested in this Tweet” or “Not interested in this Topic”.
+You can provide feedback on recommendations you receive on X. For For You timeline recommendations, you can provide feedback by selecting “Not interested in this post” or “Not interested in this Topic”.
 We use this as a signal to recommend less of that type of content to you.

 Learn more about not interested in Topic suggestions.